EHB-MCT/wdm-InesBonkindoMbowuka/README.md

+Project description.

+This project is an application where an admin can create quizzes, and users vote on quiz options using tokens.
+Users can earn or purchase tokens in the store, and their votes are tracked and visualized.
+The system captures user behavior and preferences, which can later be used to tailor quizzes and influence engagement.

 Report on pitfalls and flaws.

 The collected data is biased and incomplete.
 Votes and token spending do not always represent real user preferences and are influenced by randomness and system constraints.